-What is the difference between a Masters and a Doctorate thesis proposal?
+What is the difference between a Masters and a Doctoral research proposal?

 Who is my audience?

-The thesis proposal helps you focus your research aims, clarify its importance and the need, describe the methods, predict problems and outcomes, and plan alternatives and interventions.
+The research proposal helps you focus your research aims, clarify its importance and the need, describe the methods, predict problems and outcomes, and plan alternatives and interventions.

 Getting it done

 Preparing your proposal will be an iterative process.
-You will discuss a number of drafts with your supervisors.
+You will most likely need to prepare a number of drafts, improving each one with feedback from your supervisors.
 You should be writing regularly to have your proposal completed by the due date.
-This can vary from the first 3-9 months of your candidature.

-Your work will make a worthwhile contribution to the field if it fulfils one or more of the following:
+Your work will make a worthwhile contribution to your field if it fulfils one or more of the following:

 - it provides evidence to support or disprove a concept, theory, or model;